Richard Widick (IICAT:6/18/17)

 Raphael Correa, President of Ecuador, on Charlie Rose, explaining “Modern Socialism” as embracing markets but as servants, not as masters; pushing back against free trade (as a policy of convenience after US established hegemony using protectionism invented by Alexander Hamilton); explaining the Mexican example of NAFTA as evidence of the false promise of free trade; and precisely defining Modern Socialism as the value of justice over against profit and markets for control of society, which produce wealth but not justice; : https://www.youtube.com/watch?v=9vJuejPvgo4

-In time this page will reflect our best understanding and analyses of globalization, with links to our research into and our sources on this increasingly consequential institutional transformation of modernity.
+In time this page will reflect my best understanding and analyses of globalization, with links to my research into and my sources on this increasingly consequential institutional transformation of modernity.

-At present we are pursuing research into globalization and climate change along several tracks: 1) the international climate wars, which we treat as an emergent compromise formation of opposing social forces originating within the neoliberal institutional transformation of globalization; the manifest conflict is taken as an expression of historical changes in the deep social and juridical structures driving modern everyday life 2) an investigation into the global cities that we see as integral to the symbolic economy that increasingly drives the institutional transformation of modernity, and 3) an historical Timeline of Globalization and Resistance (below) with which we ground our historical perspective on that same institutional transformation.
+At present I am pursuing research into globalization and climate change along several tracks: 1) the international climate wars, which I treat as an emergent compromise formation of opposing social forces originating within the neoliberal institutional transformation of globalization; the manifest conflict is taken as an expression of historical changes in the deep social and juridical structures driving modern everyday life 2) an investigation into the global cities that I see as integral to the symbolic economy that increasingly drives the institutional transformation of modernity, and 3) an historical Timeline of Globalization and Resistance (below) with which I ground my historical perspective on that same institutional transformation.

 In this 2009 video lecture, economist Joseph Stiglitz examines the historical changes and social problems associated with contemporary globalization, in relation to the ideas and social transformations of the Scottish Enlightenment.
 See especially minutes 45 -48, where Stiglitz discusses how the WTO can be reformed, and how it serves as an example of the international rule of law and how international rule of law can be used to force the US (and by extension all the powerful rich countries )to conform to emergent global environmental law concerning global warming and climate change.